pi-base/data/spaces/uncountable-discrete-topology/README.md

 Let $X=\mathbb R$ be the set of all real numbers, and let all subsets of $X$ be open.

-Considered as #3 ("Uncountable Discrete Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #3 ("Uncountable Discrete Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.